-|Teacher: Brandon Norris
+|Director: Brandon Norris

-|Teacher: Aída Abarca
+|Profesora: Aída Abarca

-I am Aída Abarca.
+¡Hola!
+I’m Aída Abarca.
 I was born in El Salvador but have lived in Northern Virginia since 2001.
-I hold a BA and MA in Foreign Languages from George Mason University, with a concentration in Spanish Literature.
-During the academic school year, I teach Spanish as a Second Language and Heritage Language in a Fairfax County Public School.
+I attended George Mason University where I earned a BA and MA in Foreign Languages with a concentration in Spanish Literature.
+I have experience teaching Spanish to second language learners and heritage speakers.
 Some of my interests include traveling, hiking, reading, and dining out.
-This summer, we will explore popular short stories, myths, and legends from Latin America.
+This summer I look forward to teaching about the music of the Spanish-speaking world.

 Hi!
 I’m Meghan Depue, and I will be teaching a class on the history of the Spanish Civil War.
 This year will be my sixth year working at the Spanish Academy, and I also attended as a student in 2014.
 I graduated from the University of Virginia in 2019 with a Bachelor’s in Spanish and a Master’s in Elementary Education.
 For the past two years I have worked as a middle school Spanish teacher in Henrico County.
 In my free time, you can find me singing, reading, dancing, and most importantly, drinking coffee.
 I cannot wait to enjoy this year’s Academy with all of you!

 My name is Vicente L. Colón and I am a native Spanish speaker born and raised in Puerto Rico.
 I attended the University of Puerto Rico where I obtained my undergraduate and graduate degrees.
 I have experience teaching business law and Spanish.
 I live with my lovely family in Southside, Virginia.
 I enjoy reading, art and nature.